Carrieukie/Candy-Network-Bound-Resource/README.md

-# Network-Bound-Resource
+## Network-Bound-Resource algorithm

-* This function provides an easy interface to fetch resource from both the database and the network.
-Depending on your needs, you can easiy tweek it to:
+* The network bound resource is an algorithm that provides an easy function to fetch resource from both the database and the network.
+Depending on your needs, you can either :
-    * Either always fetch data fromying the network whilst displaying data from the cache as placeholder data.
+    * Always fetch data from your api but display data from your cache as placeholder data as the network operation is going on.
         - It is normally a good idea to prevent a user from looking at a blank loading screen.
     * Just display data from the cache and not make a network request if there's any data in the cache.
         - You only wanna load data from your api once, if and only if there's no data in the cache.